ucla-oarc-web/WebBlocks-build-server/README.md

 foreman start -p 80
 ```

-This launch method does *not* use `resource_pool.child_processes` to determine the number of workers; instead, this value is set in `.foreman` under the `concurrency` option.
-As with `resource_pool.child_processes`, it is likely that the number of workers launched with `foreman` should not exceed one less than the number of available cores.
+This launch method does *not* use `child_processes_limit` to determine the number of workers; instead, this value is set in `.foreman` under the `concurrency` option.
+As with `child_processes_limit`, it is likely that the number of workers launched with `foreman` should not exceed one less than the number of available cores.
 In addition to specifying the number of workers in `.foreman`, it may also be set during launch:

 ```bash
 foreman start -p 80 -c worker=3,web=1,redis=1